influenzanet/python-ifncli/docs/response-db-export.md

 > Warning: `key_separator` must be the same for all surveys in the target database, it's advised to use always the same response key separator character (default is pipe character `|`).
 Never use dot '.' or any character used in survey keys ('-', '_' are not advised)

-> Warning: If you plan to use export with db import (reimport data in a database `response:db:import`), you must provide `survey_info` entry
+> Warning: If you plan to use export with db build-flat (reimport data in a database `response:db:build-flat`), you must provide `survey_info` entry

 ### response:db:export